rokka-io/rokka.js/README.md

     minTimeout: 1000,          // minimum milliseconds between retries (default: 1000)
     maxTimeout: 10000,         // maximum milliseconds between retries (default: 10000)
-    randomize: true,           // randomize time between retries (default: true)
+    randomize: true,           // randomize time between retries (default: true) }
-    agent: undefined           // an agent to be used with node-fetch, eg. if you need a proxy (default: undefined) }
 })